 SimOptions offers the following international physical prepaid sim card for traveling to Bangkok:

-Click here to order an international sim card for Bangkok directly online via SimOptions or find more info in the link.
+Click here for more info or to order an international sim card for Bangkok via SimOptions.

 How to get around Thailand